 Protocols for de-energizing portions of the electrical system defer to one of several methods that depend upon the severity and type of situation.
-In the unlikely event of a Power Safety Power Shutoff (PSPS) Roseville Electric will follow the protocols established in the REU Summer Preparedness Plan.
+Roseville's customers are not directly connected (or interconnected) to investor owned utilities (IOU's) and therefore should not experience an IOU PSPS event.
+Roseville has not had, or expects to have, the need to implement a PSPS event within the REU service territory however, a plan is in place should the need arise to curtail load for any reason.
+In the unlikely event of a load curtailment event, REU will follow the established emergency protocols in the REU Summer Preparedness Plan.
 These protocols include: City Emergency Operations Center activation, Electric Department Emergency Operation Center activation, emergency communications, emergency public information priorities, mutual assistance options, and critical and at-risk customer considerations.
-Working with City Police and Fire Departments, REU developed the following restoration list that will be used in reverse to prioritize a PSPS:
+Working with City Police and Fire Departments, REU developed the following restoration list that will be used in reverse to prioritize load curtailment:

 - ❖ Priority 1 Restores power to communication facilities and the most at risk population. - Priority 2 Restores power to the critical at risk population - ❖ Priority 3 Restores power to potable water.
-This priority was determined based on available generation at the City of Roseville's water treatment facility and that the generator does not fail. - ❖ Priority 4 Restores power to larger capacity fueling facilities. - ❖ Priority 5 Solid waste and wastewater.
-The city is capable of handling much of this without supplied power because of onsite generation - Priority 6 Jail/Detention and Court house.
-Currently it is not known what types of generation are available to these facilities.
-The assumption is that there is and they can maintain minimal operations until power is restored.
-These facilities need further investigation as do the needs of the FBI building. - ❖ Priority 7 Key Accounts, Eating/Dining/Mall.
+This priority was determined based on available generation at the City of Roseville's water treatment facility and that the generator does not fail. - ❖ Priority 4 Restores power to larger capacity fueling facilities. - Priority 5 Solid waste and wastewater.
+The city is capable of handling much of this without supplied power because of onsite generation - Priority 6 Jail/Detention and Court house. - ❖ Priority 7 Key Accounts, Eating/Dining/Mall.
 These include restaurants, grocery stores, and warehouses.
 All at-risk personnel and sanitation is complete.
 Power to grocery stores, food ware houses and restaurants (fast food and sit down) becomes a need so that people can be fed and potentially prevent the discarding of food that has not been refrigerated properly. - ❖ Priority 8 Assembly areas these include schools, theater and churches.
 The intent is to provide locations for cooling centers to be available.
 These are large gathering sites and if logistical support is needed for residents, they are in central areas to make aid support easier.